 Do you want a fun way to get around the city?
-If so, then the San Francisco Cable Cars are the way to go!
+If so, then the cable cars in San Francisco are the way to go!

 This tourist attraction is VERY popular - so you'll probably have to wait in line for a little while for a seat (unless you take advantage of my local's secret below!).
 It's a ride that you will never forget!

-The City of San Francisco kept adding more and by 1889 it consisted of eight different lines.
+The city kept adding more and by 1889 it consisted of eight different lines.
 Over the years, the use of the cable cars in the city declined as faster transportation was developed.

-In 1947, the city attempted to close down all of the cable car lines.
+In 1947, the city attempted to close down all of the San Francisco cable car lines.
 The locals protested and were able to retain the remaining three cable car lines that still run today.

-The map below shows you each of the three lines.
+The map below shows you each of the three San Francisco cable car routes.
 The arrows indicate the starting/ending point of each line.
 The green arrows are for the Powell/Hyde line, the red arrows are for the California line and the blue ones are for the Powell/Mason line.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!